hoppersroppers/training/Core/1.IntroductionToHacking/6-IntroToInsecurity/1-Risk.md

 4. Read this: https://www.nist.gov/cyberframework/online-learning/uses-and-benefits-framework
 5. Write a few sentences on how to use the framework to drive decision making.

 You probably don't know much right now technically, but technical knowledge is meant to inform your decision making processes, and you can usually get along fairly well on a good mix of common sense and procedure.
-Remember, frameworks are just frameworks, and are only as good as the person doing the assesment.
+Remember, frameworks are just frameworks, and are only as good as the person doing the assessment.